Musomoka/cashflosum/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+TODO List:

-* Ruby version
+* Add testing

-* System dependencies
+* Create Dashboard

-* Configuration
+* Impliment Charts

-* Database creation
+* Pay for a domain

 * Database initialization